 The FA Referee Course

-The latest information on Surrey FA referee courses
+The latest information on Surrey FA Face-to-Face Referee Courses

 Get In Touch

 - Basic outline of the Laws of the Game to provide an initial understanding

 - Introduction to the DNA of English Refereeing and the process of completing the course

 A mixture of practical and theoretical referee training, focusing on the key skills and techniques required to be a referee.
 This is then coupled with the practical application of law and the different scenarios that can be faced in a game.
 Some of the topics covered are; Signals & Communication, Fouls & Misconduct and Positioning & Movement.

 Upon completion of Unit 4, a practical Evaluation of Performance and Assessment Of Knowledge is completed to ensure you are ready for Unit 5.

 Officiating five 11v11 or 9v9 games, where you are offered a referee mentor to support you on your first few games, with a self evaluation of each game.